Gen711/Fall2015/labs/Lab2_fastq.rst

 > OPEN RSTUDIO - this should be instaled on your Mac.
+These commands you'll type into RStudio, NOT the terminal.

 ::